 But communities don’t always last.
 Sometimes they disappear.
 Sometimes they are ripped away.
 All across South Louisiana’s bayou region, people have been forced to leave their homes because of natural disasters or other environmental concerns.

-To preserve the history, culture and traditions of these lost communities, Garde Voir Ci kicked off a series in spring 2020 capturing the stories of the people that lived in these distinct places in South Louisiana.
+To preserve the history, culture and traditions of these lost communities, Garde Voir Ci began a series in spring 2020 capturing the stories of the people that lived in these distinct places in South Louisiana.
 Places like Grand Bayou, Isle de Jean Charles, Cheniere Caminada, Last Island and the Houma Nation.